Wonderful Family Saga

 Carried on lovely from the first one.
 Enjoyed all of the characters.
 I also was born and live in North Devon so recognised the surroundings.
 I hope there will be book 3 to carry on the story.

-A truly addictive read cannot wait for the sequel how did Annie continue her life as a lady was she ever accepted by Roberts family
+A truly addictive read.
+I cannot wait for the sequel.
+How did Annie continue her life as a lady?
+Was she ever accepted by the Fellwood family?

-What a lovely story !
-I enjoyed ‘The Angel Maker ‘ very much , and enjoyed learning about the ways of country folk in the 19th century.
-What a hard life people had .
-Marcia Clayton has a knack of getting into her character’s minds and bringing them to life.
+What a lovely story!
+I enjoyed ‘The Angel Maker ‘ very much, and enjoyed learning about the ways of country folk in the 19th century.
+What a hard life people had.
+Marcia Clayton has a knack for getting into her character’s minds and bringing them to life.
 I would recommend both of her books to anyone who loves a good story with wonderful characters and a good knowledge of the times.
-Once again , ” thank you Marcia “
+Once again, “thank you, Marcia.”

-Well worth five stars, thoroughly enjoyed, I would strongly recommend this book to any lover of local North Devon history
+Well worth five stars, and thoroughly enjoyed, I would strongly recommend this book to any lover of local North Devon history.